adityasinnghh/WearwolvesCorp./README.md

 ## 📜 License
 This project is **not open source**.
-All rights reserved © 2025 Aditya Singh.
+All rights reserved © 2025 Wearwolves Corporation